Chalcolestes viridis: Distribution and habitat

 C. viridis is found across southern and central Europe and in North Africa.
 In the eastern mediterranean it is replaced by C. parvidens with areas of overlap in Italy and the Balkans.
 C. viridis is found on many mediterranean islands including Corsica, Sicily, Mallorca, Menorca and Ibiza, in the Maghreb in North Africa, Turkey and the Middle East.
 However many of the old records for C. viridis in the east of its range could be for C. parvidens.
 It occurs in still or slow flowing water in ditches, ponds, lakes and canals, with overhanging willows, alders or birches, which are used for breeding.
 Of all the European Lestes it is the species, along with C. parvidens, that will lay eggs in where there is running water.
 The adults are often found in the bushes which grow over or alongside water.

 Status in Britain

-In Britain it was a rare vagrant and is now a new colonist.
-It is widespread on Jersey.
+In Britain, C. viridis is a recent colonist.
+It was spotted in Britain on just two occasions in the 20th century.
+From 2009 onwards, it experienced a population boom, centred in East Anglia.
+By 2024, it had spread to much of eastern England.